Vizio is a prominent TV brand with different TV models offering exceptional performance. Each TV model has its price range and distinctive features.

 2. Power Source

-The power source issue is one of the primary reasons why your Vizio TV won’t power on.
-Once you are sure that your remote control is working correctly, check the power source by pressing the menu button on the remote control or TV.
+The power source issue is one of the primary reasons your Vizio TV won’t power on.
+Once you are sure your remote control is working correctly, check the power source by pressing the menu button on the remote control or TV.

-If the menu options come up, that means there is nothing wrong with the TV power source.
+If the menu options come up, there is nothing wrong with the TV power source.
 However, if the menu option does not come up, check if the TV is correctly plugged into an electrical source.
 Then try the menu option again.

 3. Power Cycle